tus/tus-resumable-upload-protocol/protocol.md

 ### Retries

-In the case of the server not being able to accept the current request it MAY return `503 Service Unavailable`.
-The client SHOULD retry the request after waiting an appropriated duration.
+In the case of the Server not being able to accept the current request it MAY return `503 Service Unavailable`.
+The Client SHOULD retry the request after waiting an appropriated duration.
 It MAY retry for other status codes including `4xx` and `5xx` and network errors or timeouts where no status code is returned.

 Clients SHOULD use a randomized exponential back off strategy.
-It is up to the client to decide to give up at some point.
+It is up to the Client to decide to give up at some point.

 ### Termination

-This extension defines a way for clients to terminate unfinished uploads which won't be continued allowing servers to free up used resources.
+This extension defines a way for Clients to terminate unfinished uploads which won't be continued allowing Servers to free up used resources.

 Clients MAY terminate an upload by sending a `DELETE` request to the upload's URL.

-When receiving a `DELETE` request for an existing upload the server SHOULD free associated resources and MUST return the `204 No Content` status code, confirming that the upload was terminated.
-For all future requests to this URL the server MUST return `404 Not Found` or `410 Gone`.
+When receiving a `DELETE` request for an existing upload the Server SHOULD free associated resources and MUST return the `204 No Content` status code, confirming that the upload was terminated.
+For all future requests to this URL the Server MUST return `404 Not Found` or `410 Gone`.

-If this extension is supported by the server it MUST be announced by adding the `termination` element to the `Tus-Extension` header.
+If this extension is supported by the Server it MUST be announced by adding the `termination` element to the `Tus-Extension` header.

 #### Example